protesilaos/my-website/_pages/emacs/emacs.md

 reading through the buffer's contents, so the current line highlight is more of a reminder of the point's location on the vertical axis.

+Lin can also integrate with the GNOME desktop environment to update its `lin-face` when the user changes an accent colour.
+This is what the minor mode `lin-gnome-accent-color-mode` is for.

 + Package name (GNU ELPA): `lin`
 + Official manual: <https://protesilaos.com/emacs/lin>
 + Change log: <https://protesilaos.com/emacs/lin-changelog>